GoogleCloudPlatform/stackdriver-errors-js/README.md

 1. You need a [Google Cloud project](https://console.cloud.google.com).
 1. [Enable the Stackdriver Error Reporting API](https://console.cloud.google.com/apis/api/clouderrorreporting.googleapis.com/overview) for your project.
 We highly recommend to restrict the usage of the key to your website URL only using an 'HTTP referrer' restriction.
 1. Create a browser API key: Follow [these instructions](https://support.google.com/cloud/answer/6158862) to get an API key for your project.
+If this is not an option for your team, you can [use a custom url](#configuring-without-an-api-key) to send your errors to.

 ## Quickstart